25 Pixie Haircuts for a Bold, Modern Look in 2026

 The pompadour volume at the front creates a dramatic silhouette that elongates the face and adds height.
 Use a strong-hold mousse at the roots and direct the blow-dryer upward at the front section.
 The pompadour pixie is a statement style that photographs strikingly.
 It is popular for party and holiday events.

-10. The Baby Bangs Pixie
+10. The Full Fringe Pixie

-11. The Undercut Pixie
+11. The Honey-Blonde Pixie

-12. The Pixie Bob
+12. The Ash Brown Pixie

 13. The Curly Pixie